adieyal/sd-dynamic-prompts/README.md

 - I love Winter better than Summer
 - I love Spring better than Spring

-## AlwaysVisible
-As of v0.17.0, Dynamic Prompts is an AlwaysVisible script.
-That means that it will co-exist with other scripts like X/Y Plot without needing to explicitly enable it.
-Big thanks to [@stysmmaker](https://github.com/stysmmaker) for this small but significant change.

 ## Installation

 The extension can be installed directly from within the **Extensions** tab within the Webui